cashfit/oracle_articles/19c_RAC_install_OL9.md

 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-194639@2x.png> "Install the Database Software") Select the desired operating system groups, then click the "Next" button.
 In this case we are only using the "dba" group.
-![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-194725@2x.png> "Install the Database Software") Accept the default options, and click “Next” button.
+![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-194725@2x.png> "Install the Database Software") Accept the default options, and click "Next" button.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-194734@2x.png> "Install the Database Software") Wait for the prerequisite check to complete.
 If there are any problems either click the "Fix & Check Again" button, or check the "Ignore All" checkbox and click the "Next" button.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-195031@2x.png> "Install the Database Software")